Riva Taylor: 2017–2021: This Woman's Heart

-In 2018 she released a single titled My Mouth which was selected by Sir Elton John for his Beats1 show Rocket Hour.
+In 2018 she released a single titled "My Mouth" which was selected by Sir Elton John for his Beats1 show Rocket Hour.

-In 2020 she released an album titled This Woman's Heart .1, featuring the singles This Woman's Heart, Jealous and Running at Walls.
+In 2020 she released an album titled This Woman's Heart .1, featuring the singles "This Woman's Heart", "Jealous" and "Running at Walls".
 She showcased the songs at British Summer Time where she supported Barbra Streisand.

 Taylor helped found the Songwriters' Circle in 2019, held at Roundhouse, London with Nashville songwriter Jeff Cohen.
 Later rebranded The Online Songwriters' Circle during the pandemic.

-In 2021 she released This Woman's Heart .2 including BBC Radio 2 favourite If I Could Ever Stop Loving You and Woman.
+In 2021 she released This Woman's Heart .2 including BBC Radio 2 favourite "If I Could Ever Stop Loving You" and "Woman".

-2021–present: Colours of Blue' and Mexico
+2021–present: Colours of Blue and Mexico

 In 2022 Taylor began writing songs between London and Mexico City, inspired by a love of jazz and the rhythms of Latin America.
-Her first release was a bossa nova song called Colours Of Blue which which Taylor performed live in Mexico on Sale el Sol (TV program).
+Her first release was a bossa nova song called "Colours of Blue" which Taylor performed live in Mexico on Sale el Sol (TV program).
 Her follow up single Cubano was supported by Los 40 and Exa FM and peaked at #17 in the radio charts In Mexico.